hussainweb/exercism-go/parallel-challenge-1/README.md

 ## Task 1

-Execute the the given tasks in parallel and cancel all others if one returns with an error.
+Execute the given tasks in parallel and cancel all others if one returns with an error.
 If all returned boolean values are true, return true, otherwise false.

 ```go
 func RunParallel(ctx context.Context, tasks ...func() (bool, error)) (bool, error) {